 HCF has a centralized grant and scholarship application system that matches you with relevant sources of funding for college.
 The Foundation awards $7 million annually to deserving students, with an average aid award of more than $6,000 per student.

 Who’s eligible?
-Hawaii resident students who demonstrate financial need, are enrolled full-time in an accredited two- or four-year institution, and maintain a GPA of at least 2.7.
+Hawaii residents who demonstrate financial need, are enrolled full-time in an accredited two- or four-year institution, and maintain a GPA of at least 2.0.

 HEA offers a range of scholarships for students who want to become teachers in Hawaii.
-Scholarships tend to be $1,000-$2,000 or more per student.
+Scholarships tend to be $1,000-$2,000 per student.

 Who’s eligible?
 Requirements vary by scholarship, but most are open to students attending a Hawaii university who are intending to teach at a public school in Hawaii.